Entanglement renormalization for chiral topological phases: Entanglement renormalization and MERA

-To maintain translational invariance, we will assume the disentanglers and isometries within one layer are the same (but the may differ from layer to layer).
-Then the states in all layers are translational invariant iff the state in at least one layer is translational invariant (with different periods in general).
-Formally speaking, a (translational invariant) MERA with $L$ layers are specified by the following data: \begin{itemize}[topsep=1mm] \itemsep{1mm} \parskip{0mm} \item isometries $W_n$, \item disentanglers $U_n$, \item bond dimensions $D_n$, \item top level wavefunction $\psi_L$. \end{itemize} Note that we only label those layers below disentanglers, as shown in Fig.~\ref{pic-mera}.
-The bond dimension $D$ referred to here is the non-interacting one, which is equal to the number of orbitals in the site.
-The conventional (interacting) bond dimension for a tensor network is the dimension of the local Hilbert space, which is equal to $2^D$ (if the physical degree freedom in a site is a qubit).
+To maintain translational invariance, we will assume the disentanglers and isometries within one layer are the same (but they may differ from layer to layer).
+Then the states in all layers are translationally invariant if and only if the state in at least one layer is translationally invariant (with different periods in general).
+Formally speaking, a (translationally invariant) MERA with $L$ layers is specified by the following data: \begin{itemize}[topsep=1mm] \itemsep{1mm} \parskip{0mm} \item isometries $W_n$, \item disentanglers $U_n$, \item bond dimensions $D_n$, \item top-level wave function $\psi_L$. \end{itemize} Note that the bond dimension $D$ referred to here is the noninteracting one, which is equal to the number of orbitals in the site.
+The conventional (interacting) bond dimension for a tensor network is the dimension of the local Hilbert space, which is equal to $2^D$ if the physical degree freedom in a site is a qubit.

-The generalization in higher dimension is evident \cite{MERA2D0,MERA2D}.
-Note that even in 1D, we can have different type of MERA: for example, we may construct a ternary MERA where each isometry has three legs \cite{tenaryMERA}.
-In 2D or more, the choices of isometries and disentanlgers are more diverse.
+The generalization to higher dimensions is evident \cite{MERA2D0,MERA2D}.
+Note that even in 1D, we can have different types of MERA: For example, we may construct a ternary MERA where each isometry has three legs \cite{ex3}.
+In two dimensions (2D) or more, the choices of isometries and disentanglers are more diverse.